 Compared to other pets (read: dogs!), cats are low maintenance.
 You don’t have to take them out for walks, they don’t require training, and they even take care of their own grooming.

 But that doesn’t mean they are a ‘set and forget’ member of the family.
 And considering cats spend most of their time at home, it’s important you create a cat-friendly environment where your pet can be happy and thrive.
+Also, if your cat is suffering from lice, then you can read the article to know more and learn how to handle the condition.

 Don’t quite know where to begin?
 We’ve put together several steps you can take to make your home their home.